Heymity/MolecularLibCore/README.md

 ### Color helper methods

-The ColorHelper static class provides helper functions for the Color class in unity.
+The ColorHelper static class provides helper functions for the Color class in Unity.
 It contains both static methods and extension methods for colors, here are some of them, for the complete list, check the documentation

 ```c#
 ColorHelper.Random();